JGAVEN/Lego-GPT/README.md

 # Lint backend code
 ruff check backend detector
 ```

+### Pre-commit Hooks
+Install hooks with `pre-commit install` to automatically run `ruff` on each
+commit.
+The configuration lives in `.pre-commit-config.yaml`.

+Run `./scripts/run_tests.sh` to lint and test in one step.

 The Vite dev server proxies `/generate`, `/detect_inventory`, and `/static`
 requests to `http://localhost:8000` so the PWA works against your local backend